satyapalvadi/p2/README.md

 + Production URL: http://p2.satyap.me

 ## Outside resources
-Formula used in this project are referred from here('http://www.bmrcalculator.org/') Bootstrap
+Formula used in this project are referred from [here](http://www.bmrcalculator.org/) and [here](https://en.wikipedia.org/wiki/Basal_metabolic_rate)
+Bootstrap help from [here](http://getbootstrap.com/) and [here]{https://www.w3schools.com/}

-## 3 Unique inputs
+## Unique inputs
-+ Text boxes to indicate age, weight, height
++ Text boxes to input age, weight, height.
-+ Dropdown to indicate activity levels
++ Drop down to input activity levels.
-+ Radio buttons to indicate gender, weight in inches or cms, height in kgs or lbs.
++ Radio button groups to input gender, weight in inches or cms, height in kgs or lbs.
-+ Checkboxes to indicate if BMR is calculated using a 2nd equation
++ Checkbox to indicate if BMR to be calculated using Harris-Benedict equation.
++ Checkbox to indicate if different levels of activities to be compared

 ## Class
-*List the name of the class you're using, e.g. `Form.php`, `Password.php`, etc.*
++ Person.php
++ Form.php

 ## Code style divergences
 None

-## Notes for instructor
-*any notes for me to refer to while grading; if none, omit this section*